vmware/terraform-provider-nsxt/website/docs/r/igmp_type_ns_service.html.markdown

 layout: "nsxt"
 page_title: "NSXT: nsxt_igmp_type_ns_service"
 sidebar_current: "docs-nsxt-resource-igmp-type-ns-service"
-description: |-
-  Provides a resource to configure NS service for IGMP on NSX-T Manager.
+description: A resource that can be used to configure an IGMP based networking and security service in NSX.
 ---

 # nsxt_igmp_type_ns_service